 Cyber Center Home

-Welcome to the Valenica College Cyber Center!
-Valencia College has been designated a National Center of Academic Excellent in Information Assurance Education 2 Year program (CAE2Y) by the NSA (National Security Agency) and the DHC (Department of Homeland Security).
+Valencia College has been designated as a National Center of Academic Excellence in Cyber Defense education (CAE-CD) by the National Security Agency and the Department of Homeland Security.

-Since its inception, the program has taken a hands-on focus, using portable virtual labs that are deployable in commonly used virtual and remote-access environments.
-Program courses cover the exam blue print for some of the top Cyber Security and Cyber Forensics industry certifications including Access Data Certified Examiner; Certified Ethical Hacker (C|EH), and CompTIA Security +.
+Since its inception, the program has taken a hands-on approach, using portable labs deployable in virtual and remote-access environments.
+Program courses cover the exam blueprint for some of the top cybersecurity and digital forensics industry certifications including: Access Data Certified Examiner, Certified Ethical Hacker (C|EH), and CompTIA Security +.

 The program has expanded educational resources to K-12 institutions through the delivery various workshops and summer camps.
-The program was also successful at building an effective education pipeline model with 4-year programs, including the Cybersecurity program at University of Maryland University College (UMUC) and the Cybersecurity Program at University of Maine at Augusta (UMA).
+The program was also successful at building an effective education pipeline model with 4-year programs, including the Cybersecurity program at University of Maryland University College (UMUC) and the Cybersecurity program at University of Maine at Augusta (UMA).

-For all inquiries please contact Dr. Jessica Chisholm by email at firstname.lastname@example.org, or by phone at 407-582-1614.
+For all inquiries please contact Dr. Jessica Chisholm by email at firstname.lastname@example.org, or by phone at (407) 582-1614.

-Locations & Hours
+Lab Locations & Hours

 - Microsoft Teams Virtual Lab